Warzeada-Thesis-Org/Thesis-Backend/README.md

 of an issue being moved to the "In Progress" status column, the application sends a GraphQL request to assign the user who did the move to the issue.

-# Requirements
+## Requirements
 - Java JDK 17

-# Running the server
+## Running the server
-run `./gradlew bootRun` on Unix-like OS or `gradlew.bat bootRun` in Windows
+Run `./gradlew bootRun` on Unix-like OS or `gradlew.bat bootRun` in Windows.

+For testing purposes, `ngrok` tool can be used to create a public URL, that accepts requests from webhook and sends it localhost where this application is running.
+Example `ngrok http 8080`